Electrux/Ethereal/README.md

 Note that GMP on Termux for android does not come with CXX support, hence it will have to be manually compiled from source with the `--enable-cxx` configure option.
 You may also need to specify the `PREFIX` directory using `--prefix` configure option which, for me, is `/data/data/com.termux/files/usr`

 The entire command sequence for installing GMP on android (for me) is: `./configure --prefix /data/data/com.termux/files/usr --enable-cxx && make -j8 && make install`

-# About

-The language syntax is inspired from Python and C. It contains sufficient features to enjoy working with it, but avoids complex features like OOP.

-Ethereal does use a concept of member functions which are actually nothing but plain functions bound to a particular struct/type.
-And they allow the use of `self` to use the calling variable inside the function itself.

-One can easily make extensions for the language in the form of language modules or c++ dynamic libraries (if high performance is needed).
-See the existing modules for more information about it (language modules: `include/ethereal/`, C++ standard modules: `modules/std/`).

-Documentation is under development and will take some time to build, but till then, feel free to go through the [Code Samples](https://github.com/Electrux/Ethereal/blob/master/Samples.md) and hack around with the programs in the `tests` directory.

 # Installation